Our farm-to-closet approach.

 4. Fabric Dyeing

 The fabric is then dyed with our family-owned dye house partners in Pennsylvania and North Carolina.
-We use reactive dyes and specific dye processes to maximize the longevity of the fabric’s color shade.
+We use reactive, low-impact dyes to maximize the longevity of the fabric’s color shade.

 We believe you deserve to know every hand that touches your clothing.